moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 students gave lightning talks about their group projects and we further developed a set of rubrics for grading the project memos, reports, and presentations.
-This project has been adapted by Prof. Jiancheng Liu at the University of Pacific Stockton.
+This project has been adapted by Prof. Jiancheng Liu at the University of Pacific, Stockton.
 As a side project, I have mentored two Google Summer of Code students in the development of a `2D Beam Bending software package`_ for future computational learning modules for the course.